jsjolly/jekyll-now/_posts/2017-12-26-Using 3rd party DLP with Exchange Online.md

 3. Installing DLP server on IaaS model such as Azure.

 #### Option 1: Using existing on-premise DLP server.
 For an existing on-premise DLP solution, the email routing will look like Figure1.
-This is extremely easy to configure if you have Exchange Hybrid environment as all you need to configure is "Centralized Mail Transport".
+This is extremely easy to configure if you have Exchange Hybrid environment as all you need to configure is [Centralized Mail Transport](https://technet.microsoft.com/en-us/library/jj659055(v=exchg.150).aspx).
 In case you have some other mailing solution even then it is simple as you just need to configure Own email server Connector for email routing from Office 365 to on-premise servers.

 ![](/images/Figure1.jpg)